Hero image showing Vans Customs and Crayola logo over yellow background.

 7. Launch

-Here is a highlight of four challenges and features we wanted to test and overcome:
+Here is a highlight of four challenges and features we tested:

 Artwork was too large and detailed.
 Users had no way to quickly color the whole piece at once.
 They had to pan across different sections of the artwork to fill the whole piece in.